 Worker's compensation and general liability coverage are being provided through purchased commercial insurance with minimum deductibles for each line of coverage.
-There have been no claims from these risks as of the date of the statement of net position.
+The School made a payment of \$2,500 in connection to a claim on this coverage in fiscal year 2016.
+The School recognizes no liabilities in relation to these claims existing at the end of fiscal year 2016.